 How fast do Pan Am cars run the special stages?

 Welcome!
-La Carrera Panamericana, seven days long, is usually scheduled during the first two weeks of October each year.
+La Carrera Panamericana, seven days long, is usually scheduled during the second and thrid weeks of October each year.
 The Organizing Committee in Mexico promises another exciting event this year.
 They invite you to “Live the Legend” of the Pan Am!

 The Pan Am is sponsored by the Mexican government’s Department of Tourism and supported by the Mexican Federal Highway Patrol.
 Several Federal Highway Patrol members, including senior officers, travel with the race.
 They coordinate with local police to close the roads for the speed stages and to provide security for the race participants and support crews.